How to become an entertainer

 Some entertainers are self-taught.
-You could get experience as an entertainer in different ways, including:
+To get experience as an entertainer you could:

-- taking part in open-mic spots or talent competitions
+- take part in open-mic spots or talent competitions

-- working at a holiday centre or theme park
+- work at a holiday centre or theme park

-- performing in local clubs - you may have to work without pay at first
+- perform in local clubs - you may have to work without pay at first

-- taking part in street performance or fringe festivals
+- take part in street performance or fringe festivals

 You can apply directly for jobs.
 The most important thing is to have a skill or talent that an audience will enjoy.